-As the foreign controlled subsidiary company of the Group, VanCare Insurance Limited, is a self-sustaining entity, its assets and liabilities are translated to Fiji dollar at the average year-end buying and selling exchange rates, while its revenues and expenses are translated at the average of buying and selling rates ruling during the year.
+As the foreign controlled subsidiary company of the Group, VanCare Insurance Limited, is a self-sustaining entity, its assets and liabilities are translated to Fiji dollar at the average year-end buying and selling exchange rates, while its revenues and expenses are translated at the average monthly exchange rate of buying and selling prevailing rate during the year.
 Exchange differences arising on translation are taken to the foreign currency translation reserve.